|Oddly level area near Bat Cave. View is to the Black Range's Emory Pass|

 |Near the top of Apache Gap Canyon|

 Burbank Canyon was our first foray into hiking the canyons on the west side of the Caballos.
 It is wide and deep and nearly splits the main ridge line.
 As it is, it visually divides it into the northern Timber Peak section and the southern Brushy Peak section.
 It is accessed by some good county roads on the east side of the lake, however the road in the canyon is not great.
 The beginning of the Burbank Canyon road may be on private property as well,so you may need to work around to it whether driving or hiking.There are some interesting sights along the way: some derelict heavy machinery that I can't believe someone bothered to drive up here, the words " Fuck the Gold" deeply etched in a stone perhaps by the same hopeful miner who abandoned his bulldozer, a natural arch high up on one of the arms branching out from Timber Peak,and I believe it was in this canyon where we saw an old wooden case of dynamite sitting mutely under a juniper tree.
-This is a long hike to get to the back of the canyon, where the terrain is gentle enough( but not that gentle) where if one had the energy and the desire, the top of the range could be hiked.
+This is a long hike to get to the back of the canyon, where the terrain is gentle enough( but not that gentle) where if one had the energy and the desire, the top of the range could be hiked using a ridge on the south side.